Frequently asked questions about breathwork and its benefits

 “How we breathe matters.
 When we allow our breathing system to decline, we set ourselves up for every kind of illness and ailment.
 In fact, more than 100 diseases are caused, triggered, or exacerbated by unconscious, unhealthy breathing patterns.”

 We’re now seeing the benefits and science of breathwork proven by the likes of Harvard University Medical School and Johns Hopkins.
-Additionally, well regarded health experts like Dave Asprey, Joe Rogan and Tim Ferriss are now talking about the power of Breathwork to improve physical health and emotional well-being.
+Additionally, well-regarded health expert Dave Asprey, entrepreneur Tim Ferriss, and many others are acknowledging the power of breathwork as a means to enhance physical, emotional, and psychological well-being.

 Yes, breathwork helps improve sleep in two ways, by stimulating and toning the vagus nerve.